awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    1. Choose the SQL Server DB instance name to display its details\.

    1. On the **Connectivity & security** tab, copy the endpoint\.
-Also, note the port number\.
-You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Locate DB instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-Connect-Endpoint.png)

+   1. Note the port number\.

+## Connecting to your DB instance with Microsoft SQL Server Management Studio<a name="USER_ConnectToMicrosoftSQLServerInstance.SSMS"></a>

+In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.
+To download a standalone version of this utility, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.

+**To connect to a DB instance using SSMS**

 1. Start SQL Server Management Studio\.

    The **Connect to Server** dialog box appears\.
 ![\[Connect to Server dialog\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/RDSMSFTSQLConnect01.png)